CLICK HERE TO VIEW OUR LIST OF UPCOMING TRAININGS & EVENTS

 If a participant is not satisfied with their continuing education experience, for any reason, the participant can submit a written grievance to the Phoenix Center for Experiential Trauma Therapy at 524 N. Providence Road Media, PA 19063 or via email at Scott@PhoenixTraumaCenter.com within 30 days of the completion of the program.

 Grievances will be reviewed by the Director of Continuing Education and CE Advisory Board to help find an acceptable resolution of the grievance.
 The Phoenix Center for Experiential Trauma Therapy will respond in a timely and ethical manner providing a written response within 30 days of receipt of the grievance.
 A record of all grievances and resolutions shall be kept on file and reported during the continuing education provider renewal period.
+In circumstances when the Director of Continuing Education is also the workshop instructor, grievances can be submitted to support@PhoenixTraumaCenter.com and well be processed by the Phoenix Center’s Continuing Education Advisory Board.

 Phoenix Center for Experiential Trauma Therapy is fully committed to conducting all activities in strict conformance with the American Psychological Association’s Ethical Principles of Psychologists.
 Phoenix Center for Experiential Trauma Therapy will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
 The monitoring and assessment of compliance with these standards will be the responsibility of the Program Administrator in consultation with the members of the continuing education advisory board.